 Should an infant or baby wake up early?

-Infants and babies should wake up early, but not when it’s dark.
-If your infant is consistently waking up at 5 a.m., they may be hungry or have a sleep schedule that needs to be adjusted.
-Ideally, your little one should wake up with the sun.
-Depending on where you are in the world and what season it is, the exact time will vary, but in general, a wake-up time between 6 a.m. and 7 a.m. is ideal.
+While there might be no more 2:00 a.m. feedings after six months, your baby may still be awake too early at 5:00 a.m.
+Ideally, your little one should be up with the sun.
+Depending on where you are in the world and what season it is, the exact time will vary, but generally, a wake-up time between 6 a.m. and 7 a.m. is good.

 Why is it difficult to wake up on time?